erickwgc/erickwgc/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on a Android app
+- 🔭 I’m currently working on an Android app
 - 🌱 I’m currently learning Flutter, Python, Pytorch, TensorFlow
 - 👯 I’m looking to collaborate on Android Apps and ReactJs projects
 - 💬 Ask me about Java, Android Native, Javascript, ReactJs, Firebase, Supabase, Google Maps SDK, MySQL, NodeJs...and more!